orbfield/disorber_docs/docs/README.md

 1. Start with the [Gallery System Architecture](./gallery-system-architecture.md) for a high-level overview
 2. Review the [Window System](./window-system.md) for window management details
 3. Explore the [HoloViz Integration](./holoviz-integration.md) for visualization capabilities
+4. See [Panel Test Window Integration](./panel-test-window-integration.md) for a practical example of implementing the window system